 Ken Raskin, proprietor and son of the late Manny, works the rooms, greeting customers who have known him since he was a small boy.
 Ken feels that part of the secret to his success is being visible to his customers, making sure they are happy and satisfied.
-Ken’s son Danny, fourth generation, has joined full time and help in personally overseeing the daily work of the restaurant.
-Ken’s wife Patti or one of his other 3 children, Jason, Matt and Stephanie, are often around making sure the customers have eaten to their hearts’ content.
+Ken’s son Danny, fourth generation, is also full time and help in personally overseeing the daily work of the restaurant.
+Ken’s wife Patti has also joined in overseeing the custom cookies and bakery.

 The family tradition is nothing new at Manny’s.
 It can be traced back (along with some of the recipes) to the very beginning 75 years ago when Jack Raskin joined his brother Charlie in the first of the Raskin cafeterias located on Van Buren and Halsted streets.
 The Russian-born brothers specialized in Jewish cooking served up quickly and in large portions – the way Charlie had learned by watching his mother.